rootslab/syllabus/Readme.md

 'hmget' : function ( Number key | String key, String field | Array fields ) : Object

 /*
- * hmset accepts an Array or an Object:
+ * hmset accepts an Array of fields and values or an Object:
  *
  * obj = {
  *   key1 : 'value1'